Guide to establishing evaluation indicators

 - Changes in attitude

-Your evaluation indicators can be either output indicators ("we will serve XX additional individuals") or outcome indicators ("XX individuals will receive a higher quality of service" or "the quality of life of XX individuals will be improved.').
-Remember, though, that you have to specify what this means!
+Your evaluation indicators can be either output indicators ("we will serve XX additional individuals") or outcome indicators ("XX individuals will receive a higher quality of service" or "the quality of life of XX individuals will be improved.").
+You have to specify what this means.

 Here are some helpful hints as you develop the evaluation plan.

 - Don't over-promise.
 Remember that for every indicator you include, you are committed to following through on the plan to collect the information by the end of the grant period.
 Never include an indicator for which you haven't carefully through how the information will be collected.

 - Remember, it's got to be measurable.
 Having vague indicators ("clients will be happier" or "clients will become more independent") will come back to haunt you when you have to measure them.
 "Happiness" or "Independence" are pretty broad, vague concepts – drill down and decide specifically what you mean by them.
 For outcome measures, you will need to specify what you mean (specifically, what does it mean to "improve the quality of life" of people served in this grant?
 How will you define it for purposes of this grant?